sganon/ci-bot/README.md

-# ci-bot
+# code-bot
-WIP: Slack bot designed to interact wit Gitlab CI
+WIP: Slack bot designed to interact with Gitlab